Evaluation & Treatment: Feeding Skill Domain

 Who Can Help Assess and Treat

-Helping an infant or child learn to eat and drink is based on a careful integration of the skills taught by multiple disciplines.
+Helping an infant or child to learn to eat and drink is based on the careful integration of skills taught by multiple disciplines.
 The three most common pediatric feeding skill and ability specialists are speech-language pathologists, occupational therapists, and physical therapists.
-They understand how different parts of the body work, and they help children develop feeding skills to the best of the child’s abilities.
-Each specialist has expertise in one area; many have participated in advanced courses and training programs that provide them with an understanding of how to combine observations and treatment ideas in collaboration with the other professions.
-The vast majority of these providers have a master’s degree, and many hold a doctoral degree and have postgraduate training.
+They understand how different parts of the body work, and they help children develop feeding skills to the best of their abilities.
+Each specialist has expertise in one area; many have participated in advanced courses and training programs that provide them with an understanding of how to combine observations and treatment ideas in collaboration with other professionals.
+The vast majority of these providers have master’s degrees, and many hold doctoral degrees and have postgraduate training.

 |Speech Language Pathologists||Occupational Therapists||Physical Therapists|

 Hover over each specialist to learn more about how they relate to feeding disorders.

 What They Do

 - Collaborate or assist with swallow studies because of their specialized training in assessing a child’s ability to swallow safely and efficiently

 - Improve skilled movement of the mouth that leads to safe and efficient eating and drinking

 - Provide strategies for improving coordination and overall muscle tone with a child’s oral/facial muscles and improving articulation

 - Offer a great deal of guidance that helps parents create satisfying individual and family mealtimes for their children

 - Determine if oral-motor and/or oral-sensory problems are contributing to a child's feeding struggle